GuidanceMantras/GuidanceMantras/README.md

 - You can improve/gain technical skills via Udemy  application https://www.udemy.com/
 ## Private Jobs in Inida
 - Do not fall for the quick and easy private jobs, think in the long term for your personal benefits
+- Do not fall for the easy traps that your friend/neighbour is already working and making money in private jobs
 - Private jobs are good in the first 10 years, after 10 years, private jobs are hell
 - If you have financial issues, take private jobs first and prepare for government jobs in parallel to the private job
 - Please have a account on LinkedIn